Analysis of the Lifting Graph

-\begin{par} In 2016 Thomassen showed that the $k$-lifting graph of an Eulerian graph has a disconnected complement \cite{Thomassen2}.
-Then Ok, Richter, and Thomassen showed that when both $\deg(s)$ and $k$ are even, the lifting graph is a complete multipartite graph (hence its complement is disconnected) \cite{ORT}.
-They also characterised the structure of the lifting graph in the case when it is disconnected.
-Their results are listed in Theorem \ref{ORT} below, which we state after introducing the necessary technical definitions. \end{par}
+In 2016, independently and using a different method, Thomassen showed that the $k$-lifting graph of an Eulerian graph has a disconnected complement \cite[Theorem~2]{thomassen2016orientations}.
+Note that this is weaker than what Jord\'an proved, because it did not specify the structure of each component in the complement (a clique), and because Jord\'an assumed that only $\deg(s)$ is even but the graph is not necessarily assumed to be Eulerian.
+Then Ok, Richter, and Thomassen, also in 2016, showed that when both $\deg(s)$ and $k$ are even, the lifting graph is a complete multipartite graph \cite[Theorem~1.2]{ORT2016linkages} (also see (4) in Theorem \ref{ORT} below), hence its complement is the disjoint union of cliques as in Jord\'an's result (\cite[Theorem~3.2]{Jordan1999ConstrainedSplitting}).
+They proved this independently from Jord\'an's work and with a different proof idea, however they too made use of dangerous sets as Jord\'an did, which is a standard tool in this context.
+They also described to some detail the structure of the lifting graph in the case when it is disconnected.
+Their results are listed in Theorem \ref{ORT} below, which we state after introducing the necessary technical definitions.

-\begin{par} Thomassen used his result on the lifting graph to prove that an edge-connectivity of $8k$ is enough for an infinite graph to have a $k$-arc-connected orientation \cite{Thomassen2}.
-It was not even known before whether there is a function $f(k)$ such that $f(k)$-edge-connected infinite graphs admit a $k$-arc-connected orientation.
-Theorem \ref{ORT} was crucial in Ok, Richter, and Thomassen's proof that, for odd $k$, every $(k+2)$-edge-connected, locally-finite, $1$-ended infinite graph is weakly $k$-linked \cite{ORT}.
+Thomassen used his result on the lifting graph to prove that an edge-connectivity of $8k$ is sufficient for an infinite graph to admit a $k$-arc-connected orientation \cite{thomassen2016orientations}.
+It was not known before whether there is any function $f(k)$ at all such that $f(k)$-edge-connected infinite graphs have a $k$-arc-connected orientation.
+Theorem \ref{ORT} was crucial in Ok, Richter, and Thomassen's proof that, for odd $k$, every $(k+2)$-edge-connected, locally-finite, $1$-ended infinite graph is weakly $k$-linked \cite{ORT2016linkages}.